achertkoev/achertkoev.github.io/_posts/2020-09-30-3_ways_to_solve_your_order_please.md

 tags: CodeWars
 ---

-Hey folks, if you have practiced code kata then you know how fun it is.
-Let me share with you this video and I hope you enjoy it!
+Hey folks, if you have practiced code kata then you know how fun and challenging it is.
+I hope you enjoy this video!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/07zX85Ad0i4" frameborder="0" class="center-image" allow="autoplay; encrypted-media" allowfullscreen></iframe>